 Most requested: What Catholics Must Know About Assisted Suicide

 Recent legal decisions have made it clear that legally sanctioned physician assisted suicide is the newest front in the struggle with the Culture of Death.
 Early Christian life provides a model for Catholics to lead society to a world where euthanasia may not be illegal, but it is unthinkable– a change that comes only through powerful witness, one person at a time.
 This talk will explore the legal climate that has made assisted suicide possible as well as the cultural changes that have made it desirable to so many and the steps we can take as Catholic to change both.

 Additional Topics: Understanding bioethical principles is increasingly important in daily life, from managing end of life decisions to deciding what emerging medical treatments are consistent with Catholic thought.
-Presentations include physician assisted suicide/euthanasia, end of life care as a Catholic, what to know to make health care decisions as a Catholic, developing a consistent ethic of life, and social justice aspects of medical care and treatment decisions.
+Presentations include physician assisted suicide/euthanasia, end of life care as a Catholic, what to know to make health care decisions as a Catholic, cooperation with evil and modern medicine (vaccines), developing a consistent ethic of life, and social justice aspects of medical care and treatment decisions.

 Increasingly, American culture presents a threat to long accepted principles that foster religious freedom.
 This presentation reviews the legal basis for religious freedom in America, reviews some of the more recent cases that have threatened free exercise of faith and outlines actions that we can take to protect our right to live out our Catholic faith in the public square.